ScaryPoppins/shelfie1/README.md

 * The edit button should now route to the edit view, instead of invoking a method to select the product.
 Your edit route should use a parameter to determine which product is currently being edited.

 Form
-* You should write a new get endpoint that returns a single product.
+* You should write a new GET endpoint that returns a single product.
-* You should write a method to hit this endpoint.
+* You should write a method to hit this endpoint and set the product information on state.
 * This method should fire in componentDidMount if the user has selected a product to edit.
 If the user is adding a new product the method should not fire.
+* The user should be redirected to the Dashboard view after adding a new product or saving changes to an existing product instead of calling the method to get the inventory.
-* You should no longer use componentWillReceiveProps lifecycle method.
+* The componentWillReceiveProps lifecycle hook should no longer be used to check for a selected product.
+* The componentWillReceiveProps lifecycle hook should now be used to clear the inputs if the user navigates from the Edit view to the Add view.

 ## Competencies
 You added another big competency!